 Well, CBD has become popular in recent years as an oil with therapeutic properties, and is well thought of due to its usefulness in treating many conditions without any psychoactive effects.

 CBD is registered mainly for use in the treatment of epilepsy, but is also used by many people as a relief agent to help with pain, inflammation, sleep problems, and even skin conditions.

 On the other hand, CBDA is much less well known by the general public and scientists, alike.
 It was actually discovered before CBD and some recent research into its potential benefits is showing good results.

-Some recent combinations of CBD and CBDA have led to a resurgence in interest in CBDA.
+Some recent combinations of CBD and cannabidiolic acid have led to a resurgence in interest in CBDA.

 What are CBD and CBDA?

-To understand the differences between CBD and CBDA, you first need to know a little more about the plant they come from.
+To understand the differences between CBD and CBDA, you first need to know a little more about the plant they come from – the cannabis plant.

 These cannabinoid receptors are part of the Endocannabinoid System (ECS).
-This system regulates many functions of the human body including neural functions, coordination, learning, memory, pain, and emotion.
+The body’s endocannabinoid system regulates many functions including neural functions, coordination, learning, memory, pain, and emotion.

 The cannabinoids all start out as CBGA (cannabigerolic acid), and this is often referred to as the “mothership cannabinoid”.
 This then transforms into:

 Let’s take a closer look at these three cannabinoids.